vggls/medical_xai/README.md

 - **morf.py** : For a given tensor and model, the 'MoRF' class implements the MoRF tenchnnique for heatmap evaluation and calculates the AOPC score.
 The file also includes a method that extends the calculation on a dataset level, when the data are called via Dataloaders.

 - **haas.py** : Calculation of the HAAS score for evaluation of XAI algorithms

+Note that at the beginning of each .py file, in the comments section, we have included the sources used (theory, code etc) along with remarks and the main ideas, where necessary.